 Meal Planning for a Large Family:

 I have one more secret to share with you.
 It’s a good one!
 Are you ready?
 I have a template that I follow each week as a guide for meal planning.
-And I’m not just talking about the awesome template that comes with my Ultimate Monthly Family Planner (although that is pretty great!).

 I’m talking about a weekly pattern that makes my menu planning quick and simple.

 When I menu plan for a large family I plan from Friday to the following Thursday.
 I do this because I have groceries delivered on Friday, so my grocery week starts over on Friday.
 From there I laid out a simple pattern and now that I follow it, I can meal plan and make a grocery list in about 10 minutes.
 Yup, that fast!

 Friday: Pizza night, I started this rule years ago when I was still going to the store.
 My grocery shopping days were always pizza nights because it was too much to shop and cook all in one day.
 Even though I have groceries delivered now, pizza night just kind of stuck!

 Saturday: Seasonal foods (in the summer we grill a lot, in the winter I do more soups and comfort foods)

 Sunday: Family dinner, we have dinner with my parents on Sundays and my mom cooks, woohoo!
 No cooking for me!

 Monday: Pasta (or some variation of this…..lasagna, tortellini, etc…)

 Tuesday: Taco Tuesday (or something in that arena……fajiats, enchiladas, nachos, etc.)